 Kiwanis Club of Alpine World War II Veterans who inspired the Alpine Veterans Wall of Honor: (left to right) Curly Collier, Fred Higginbotham, Bob Wilson with his wife Iris

-The Veterans Wall of Honor is a space to immortalize the names of those from our community who have proudly served or are currently serving.
+The Veterans Wall of Honor is a space to immortalize the names of those who have proudly served or are currently serving.
 A space of peace and reflection, of thanks and honor, for all future generations to respect and admire.

 Tiles on the Wall of Honor are 4 inches by 12 inches and are made of absolute black granite.
 For information on how you can order a tile for your veteran, please click here.